 In the early 1800s, there was an average of two wrecks every month during the winter.
 The loss of life seemed especially sad when a sailor managed to get ashore on a winter night only to freeze to death after he got there.
 In 1797, the Massachusetts Humane Society started putting up huts along the most dangerous sections of the Massachusetts coast in the hope that stranded sailors would find them and take shelter.
 It was not, however, until 1872, that a really efficient lifesaving service was put into operation by the United States government.
 Stations were erected every five miles on the beach.
 Six or seven surfmen and a keeper lived in each station and kept a continuous lookout.
 At night, two men from each station walked the beach on patrol, met at a small half-way shelter between stations, and then returned on their same route.

-As soon as a ship in distress was sighted, a red signal was fired from ashore to let the crew at sea know they'd been seen.
+As soon as a ship in distress was sighted, a flare was fired from ashore to let the crew at sea know they'd been seen.
 Then the lifesaving crew went into action.
-If the sea permitted, they launched their special surfboats--some equipped with air chambers (to help keep them afloat), cork fenders (to keep them from being smashed against the sinking ship), and righting lines (to use in case they capsized).
-If they could not get out by boat and if the shipwreck was near enough to shore, the lifesaving team stayed on the beach and pulled the sinking crew to shore, one by one, in a basket-like contraption, called a breeches buoy, attached to a rope that was strung high over the water.
-By the use of a Lyle gun (a small cannon), a double line with pulley was fired to the ship.
-While the sailors on the ship tied their end of the line to the mast, the lifesaving crew attached the other end to a structure anchored in the sand and then sent the breeches buoy over the rope to the ship.
-A sailor from the sinking ship would climb into the breeches buoy and be pulled to shore.
-Then back the breeches-buoy would go for the next rescue.
+If the sea permitted, they launched surfboats--some equipped with air chambers to help keep them afloat, cork fenders to keep them from being smashed against the sinking ship, and righting lines to use in case they capsized.
+If they could not get out by boat and if the shipwreck was near enough to shore, the lifesaving team stayed on the beach and used a small, cannon-like gun to fire a line out to the sinking ship.
+The crew on shore and the sailors on the wreck tied off lines, and using a clothes line-type method called the beach apparatus, men from the wreck were pulled in one-by-one in a piece of rescue equipment called the breeches buoy.
+The buoy was then pulled back out to the ship to haul the next man in.